Best Croatian Islands To Visit

 Best For Walking And Wildlife

-Krk is a large island and it has many towns and villages to explore, as well as fun campgrounds and resorts to stay at.
+Krk is a large island, and it has many towns and villages to explore and fun campgrounds and resorts to stay at.
 Connected to the Croatian mainland by a bridge, this is a very accessible island.
-Krk has varying landscapes, with an arid feel to the north, a lush green side to the south, full of bays and beaches, and the interior is hilly and rocky.
+Krk has varying landscapes, with an arid feel to the north, a lush green side to the south, full of bays and beaches, and a hilly and rocky interior.
 If you want to enjoy wildlife, head into the woods on one of the many walking trails and see what you can spot!

 Best For Architecture And Nature

 Easily reached from both Split and Dubrovnik, Lastovo is packed with 15th- and 16th-century architecture, including countless churches in different styles.
-The island is rich in history, and the main town is full of the various types of architecture, including beautiful Renaissance houses.
-Lastovo and its surrounding islands is Croatia’s newest Nature Park.
+The island is rich in history, and the main town is full of various types of architecture, including beautiful Renaissance houses.
+Lastovo and its surrounding islands are Croatia’s newest Nature Park.

 The island doesn’t get many tourists and has therefore remained somewhat of an untouched paradise.
 Lastovo is renowned for its annual carnival, a celebration in which all residents participate by wearing elaborate folk costumes.
 Another notable attraction on the island is the unique cylindrical Lastovo chimneys, which look like mini-minarets (although no Turkish or Arab influences have ever reached the islands).

 Best For Relaxation And Health

 Lošinj is known as the island of vitality and has a long history in health tourism.
 This is primarily due to its mild Mediterranean climate.
-The island has a number of spas to pamper you, loads of hiking and cycling trails through woods, and plentiful clean beaches for you to relax on.
+The island has several spas to pamper you, loads of hiking and cycling trails through woods, and plentiful clean beaches for you to relax on.

-Mali Lošinj is full of interesting history and culture, so be sure to visit the Apoxymenos Museum and see the Bronze Apoxymenos found in the sea off the coast of Lošinj.
+Mali Lošinj is full of exciting history and culture, so be sure to visit the Apoxymenos Museum and see the Bronze Apoxymenos found in the sea off the coast of Lošinj.